Transverse tori in Engel manifolds: The range and applications of the formal invariants

 \subsection{Varying $\Delta_\nu$ with $\Delta_T=0$}

 It remains to consider examples of a given torus $\Sigma$ in a 4-manifold $M$ with a fixed Engel structure.
-We investigate the range of primary formal invariants that can be realized by a $C^0$-small isotopy of $\Sigma$.
-It is common for transverse tori to have $\Delta_T=0$.
-For example, the tori produced from our main existence Theorem~\ref{main0} always have this property, since the foliation is simple (Theorem~\ref{main1} and surrounding text).
+We investigate the range of primary formal invariants that can be realized by an isotopy of $\Sigma$ (usually $C^0$-small).
+As we saw in Proposition~\ref{comp}(b), it is common for transverse tori to have $\Delta_T=0$.
+Notably, the tori produced from our main existence Theorem~\ref{main0} always have this property.
 We now investigate the range of $\Delta_\nu$ under isotopies yielding vanishing $\Delta_T$.
 When $\Sigma$ is initially transverse, our resulting tori are simultaneously obtained both by isotopy and transverse homotopy, which can be simultaneously chosen $C^0$-small.
 (Examples that cannot be transversely homotopic, distinguished by $\Delta_T$, appear in the next section.)
 The main lemma of this section varies $D_\nu$ (hence $\Delta_\nu$) by adapting the stabilization operation for transverse knots in contact 3-manifolds.
 Note that for any torus $\Sigma$ in an Engel manifold, if a curve $C\subset\Sigma$ is transverse to the characteristic foliation (so avoids any singularities) then it is canonically oriented by requiring $\alpha|C$ to be positive.
 Recall that $\PD$ denotes Poincar\'e duality.

 \begin{lem} Suppose $C\subset\Sigma\subset M$ is a circle (positively) transverse to the characteristic foliation of a transverse torus in an Engel manifold.
 Choose an integer $n\ge0$.
 Then there is an isotopy $F$ and a transverse homotopy $H$, both arbitrarily $C^0$-small, from the inclusion of $\Sigma$ to a transverse embedding $f_1=h_1$, such that $D_T(F)=D_T(H)=D_\nu(H)=0$ and $D_\nu(F)=2n\PD[C]\in H^1(\Sigma)$. \end{lem}